northeastern-rc/rc-public-documentation/docs/source/software/fromsource/makefile.md

    ::::
 1. Load the following modules required for building LAMMPS:
    ::::{code-block} bash
-   module load openmpi/4.0.5
+   module load OpenMPI/4.1.6
-   module load python/3.6.6
+   # module load python/3.9.18  # In case a different version of python is needed and available
-   module load gcc/9.2.0
+   # module load gcc/11.4.1     # In case a different version of gcc is needed and available
    ::::
 1. Change the directory to the `src` directory using the command `cd /path/to/mylammps/src`
 1. Use the following command to build serial version or the MPI version of LAMMPS depending on the requirement.
 This will generate `lmp_serial` binary for a serial build and `lmp_mpi` for an MPI build.